For Those Who Celebrate Christmas and Want to Believe Their Families Are OK

 “Exactly.
 Can we not give each other the gift of a day without fear?”

 Each family will find their solution this year.
 No matter what it is, it won’t be enough.
 No Zoom greeting can replace the time spent idling between dinner and dessert, spontaneously sharing photos and stories, learning about everything and talking about nothing.
-No in-person, half-distanced, fingers-crossed reunion will pass without underlying anxieties and the very present absence of those who simply could not, with at least some parties taking the moment personally.
-(And that’s a best-case scenario in which no infections follow — when of course, they sometimes will.)
+No in-person, half-distanced, fingers-crossed reunion will pass without underlying anxieties and the very present absence of those who simply could not bring themselves to come, with at least some parties taking it personally.
+(And that’s a best-case scenario in which no infections follow.
+When of course, they sometimes will.)

 We’ll all tell the story of Christmas 2020 for a long time.
 Each of us will lend it our own moral.
 Hopefully, we’ll use the intervening years to reflect on what we learned about our loved ones and ourselves so we can move forward together changed and stronger.
 Concentrated emphasis on holidays as proof-of-love moments is an indicator as much as it’s a characteristic.
-Our urge to gather is elemental, and we can acknowledge this while indulging or denying it based on conditions that are, for all their inconveniences, temporary.
+Our urge to gather is elemental.
+We can acknowledge this reality while indulging or denying it based on conditions that are, for all their inconveniences, temporary.

 It may be uncomfortable at a time when everyone’s capacity for resilience is already strained.
-But it’s worth interrogating why our needs for attention and compassion were so urgent, we were willing in 2020 to risk tearing at sacred bonds to fill them — no reserves left to accommodate the equal and opposing needs staring us in the face.
-Citing one day out of 365 as our only chance to feel truly loved.
-Or revealing we can feel abandoned, left to defend our own well-being even when surrounded by those whose compassion we crave most.
+But it’s worth interrogating why our needs for attention and compassion were so urgent that we were willing, in the dark winter of 2020, to risk tearing at sacred bonds to fill them — no reserves left to accommodate the equal and opposing needs staring us in the face.
+Citing one day out of 365 as our only chance to feel love and demanding its display.
+Or revealing we can feel abandoned, left to defend our own well-being even when surrounded by those whose compassion and protection we crave most.

 Anne DeAcetis is a writer and performer based in New York who recommends hugging Great Aunt Judith yourself, and year-round.
 (Alright, she lives in Florida.
 We all know she’s thrilled to talk on the phone.) www.annedeacetis.com